There are 15 species of pothos, all of which are easy-care climbing and trailing members of the Araceae family of plants.

 When doing this, you can thoroughly de-bug your plant area and start fresh.
-Good plant care is powerful prevention against insect pests.
+Good plant care is powerful prevention against insect pests and infection.

-Further, prevent infestation by adding a few drops of Neem oil to your plant sprayer and mist with this once a week.
+Further, prevent pest infestation by adding a few drops of Neem oil to your plant sprayer and misting with this once a week.

 Wipe the leaves with a paper towel or soft cloth afterward to clean away dust and impart a bit of shine.

 Good Plant Care Prevents Brown Leaf Spots On Pothos